ZuperZee/interview-tasks-1/README.md

 ### Programming language

-The tasks were made with [rust](https://www.rust-lang.org/) in mind, but other languages works fine as well.
+The tasks were made with [rust](https://www.rust-lang.org/) in mind, but other languages also work fine.

 ## My implementation

-I implemented the tasks because I wanted to see if they covered my intended areas and weren't too complicated.
+I implemented the tasks to see if they covered my intended areas and weren't too complicated.

 ### Running my implementation